 On the other hand, the consumption of just two or more servings of brown rice in a week can reduce the risk of developing type 2 diabetes!

-Vitamins and Minerals: As many vitamins and minerals are lost in processing white rice, an average portion of brown rice contains approximately 84 mg of magnesium.
-Whereas an average portion of white rice only contains 19 mg of magnesium approximately.
+Vitamins and Minerals: As many vitamins and minerals are lost in processing white rice, an average portion of brown contains approximately 84 mg of magnesium.
+Whereas an average portion of white only contains 19 mg of magnesium approximately.

 Preparing Brown Rice

-- Rinse brown rice in a large bowl under running water removing any traces of dirt or debris.
+- Rinse rice in a large bowl under running water removing any traces of dirt or debris.